SanKrue/IlluminaSampleSheetChecker/README.md

 ### Installation instructions
 1. Download the zip folder with the green button, unzip and store it in your favorite directory (e.g. create a new folder    	"SampleSheetChecker")
-2. Open a terminal window (cmd) and switch to the directory where the cgi-bin folder is stored: `cd path/to/dir`
+2. Open a terminal window (Linux: `Ctrl` + `Alt` + `T`; Windows: `WinKey`, Input: "cmd", Click on cmd) and switch to the 		 	directory where the cgi-bin folder is stored: `cd path/to/dir`
    For **Linux only**: Now you have to make the files executable, therefor type: `chmod +x cgi-bin/*.py`
-3. Start a Python 3 HTTP server with cgi tag in the directory, therefor type:
+3. Start a Python HTTP server with cgi tag in the directory, therefor type:
    For **Windows**: `path/to/python.exe -m http.server --cgi`
    For **Linux**: `python3 -m http.server --cgi`
    Note: the terminal window is now running the server and is not available for further interactions